availo/wowza-vhost-loadbalancer/README.md

  * Load balancing based on bandwidth instead of total connections.
  * "Weight"-option per server, to support a mix of inhomogeneous servers.
  * Redirecting HTTP- (HLS/Cupertino + HDS/San Jose) and RTSP-connections.
+ * Supports DVR-streams as of version 2.0b (June 2013).

 ## Important notice